 New talent will be showcased during these live stream events that LPL has recently brought on.
 This is to add more variety to its programming lineup.
 CS:GO and Rainbow Six Siege regional tournaments are also hosted by LPL.
 They even hosted a local ANZ Dota 2 tournament at a high school.

-LPL made the acquisition of an ANZ esports organization, Cybergamer, back in December and has ongoing sponsorship deals with Logitech and Samsung as well.
+LPL made the acquisition of an ANZ esports organization, Cybergamer, back in December and has ongoing endorsement deals with Logitech and Samsung as well.
 They seem to know what they are doing.

 It will be interesting to see what numbers these special streams attract and if Uber Eats sees a rise in its numbers too.
 We have reported on more and more unique companies latching onto the world of esports, and it seems to be the trend and almost becoming the norm.
 Esports has proven to be good for business in the past, so its fitting that companies would want to take advantage of that on an ongoing basis.[Source]